valentinconan/shares-exchange/README.md

 # SHARES-EXCHANGE

-Share exchange allows all employee to consult, buy or sell shares.
+Share exchange allows all employees to view, buy or sell shares.

 ## prerequisites